2013 Infiniti M Interior

 - "The seats are both more supportive and more comfortable, and the rear seat is particularly plush, with a great view out." -- Automobile Magazine (2011)

 The 2013 Infiniti M comes with a moonroof, rain-sensing windshield wipers, push-button start, dual-zone automatic climate control, a rearview camera and a six-speaker stereo with Bluetooth, satellite radio and a USB port.
-A number of option packages are available, which add features like a Bose stereo, rear parking sensors, navigation, a power rear sunshade and adaptive cruise control, as well as blind spot monitoring, forward collision and lane departure warning systems.
+Available features include a Bose stereo, rear parking sensors, navigation, a power rear sunshade and adaptive cruise control, as well as blind spot monitoring, forward collision warning and lane departure warning.

 Reviewers say that the M stands out from the class with its user-friendly tech features.
 They write that it’s easy to adjust audio, climate and navigation settings, and that the M offers separate buttons to control most vehicle functions.
 However, a few critics point out that not all of the M’s switchgear is placed within easy reach.